-Latte art is quite often the most attractive thing for a new barista, and it is an excellent gateway to the exciting world of coffee.
-It is easy to start with, but to master it, you need a lot practice and determination.
-Here are my tips that helped me a few years ago!
+Latte art is quite often the most attractive thing for a new barista, and latte art is an excellent gateway to the exciting world of coffee.
+Latte art easy to start with, but to master latte art patterns, you need a lot practice and determination.
+Here are my tips that helped me to improve my latte art a few years ago!

 1. Make your milk silky and smooth

 Steaming milk may seem hard, and people usually tend to think that it is the hardest thing when making espresso based drinks.
 I’d like to disagree.
 In my opinion espresso is a lot harder and more complex.
 I’m actually quite convinced that I won’t ever completely understand espresso.
 But making that silky smooth milk is easy and with few tips learned in seconds.
 There are three things you need to get right:

 We’re looking for a huge whirlpool in your milk pitcher that will suck all air bubbles and make your milk smooooooth.
 Only with smooth milk you’re able to make latte art.
 Position your wand in the middle of your pitcher and lean your pitcher just a little so that the wand is third of the way of the side of the pitcher.
 This position will guarantee a huge whirlpool!

 2. Right amount of air in the milk

 Once you hit your wand on, you should hear a sucking sound.
 If you don’t, lower your pitcher just a bit until you do.
 Making latte art with really cloudy or foamless milk will be really challenging, so you need to have a perfect amount of air.
 With cappuccino milk (a bit more foam) I usually try to stick with basic hearts and tulips.
 With latte milk (just a bit of foam) you can make everything: hearts, tulips, rosettas, swans, caffeinated zebras etc.